March 10, 2013

 Electrical outlets can be cut out of the blocks as shown.
 The three pictures of sand-colored blocks are from another build, shown here as an illustration.

 Here you can see the walls of the covered porch and the two doorways into the home.
 The walls are nearly finished.

 Here is the home nearly finished with a laminate roof and a partial coat of paint.

-For an idea of how fancy you can get with earthen construction, here is the Blessman Ministries Lodge of Dreams in Limpopo, South Africa, designed and built by Dwell Earth.
+For an idea of how fancy you can get with earthen construction and earth building solutions, here is the Blessman Ministries Lodge of Dreams in Limpopo, South Africa, designed and built by Dwell Earth.
 Photo by Jacob Sharp.